-- 1. As noted under "Caritas Committee Responsibilities" the Committee may amend the distribution recipients and formula, with the approval of the Finance Council. - 2.
-The recipient organization, chosen by consensus by the committee members, must have been researched and vetted as meeting the Caritas guidelines. - 3.
-The Caritas Committee has amended the allocation of the Caritas collections in response to changing needs and situations.
-At the request of Fr.
-Brendan in December 2016, the Committee agreed to direct a portion of each collection to Catholic Social Services of Washtenaw County.
-Beginning with the April 2017 collection, Dexter Family Services, the parish Christian Service Fund, and a selected recipient organization each receive 1⁄4 of the collection.
-Faith in Flint (aka Water for Flint/St. Luke NEW Life Center) receives 1/8, and Catholic Habitat for Humanity House (CHH) and Catholic Social Services of Washtenaw County each receive 1/16.
-By restricting funds for CHH, when it is time for St. Joseph Parish to commit funds to the biennial CHH project the Caritas Committee will have funds to reduce the total amount necessary to be committed from the Caritas collection to CHH.
+- As noted under "Caritas Committee Responsibilities" the Committee may amend the distribution recipients and formula, with the approval of the Finance Council. - The recipient organization, chosen by consensus by the committee members, must have been researched and vetted as meeting the Caritas guidelines. - 3.
+The Caritas Committee has amended the allocation of the Caritas collections in response to changing needs and situations. - In December 2016, Fr.
+Brendan requested and the Committee agreed to add Catholic Social Services of Washtenaw County Food Pantry to the distribution. - b.
+Beginning with the April 2017 collection - 25% each Dexter Family Services, the parish Christian Service Fund, and the selected recipient - 12.5% Faith in Flint (aka Water for Flint/St. Luke NEW Life Center) - 6.25% each Catholic Social Services of Washtenaw County Food Pantry, Catholic Habitat for Humanity House (CHH.)
+By restricting funds for CHH, when it is time for St. Joseph Parish to commit funds to the biennial CHH project, the funds will be on hand to reduce the total amount necessary to be committed from the Caritas collection to CHH. - c.
+In 2021, the distribution was again revised: - 25% Dexter Family Services - 10% each SJ Parish Christian Service Fund, Habitat for Humanity, St. Luke NEW Life Center - 15% Catholic Social Services Food Pantry - 30% selected recipient